MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

 ## V1.63 published on August 24, 2022

 > [!IMPORTANT]
-> Support for the V1.63 template will end on November 21, 2022.
+> Public cloud support for the V1.63 template will end on November 25, 2022.
+>
+> GCCH/DOD customers should continue to use V1.63.

 The **Teams Auto Attendant & Call Queue Historical Report Power BI Template** provides the following three reports:

-- The Auto Attendant report shows analytics for calls coming into your auto attendants.
+- The [Auto Attendant](media/aa-cq-historical-report-sample-aa-v163.png) report shows analytics for calls coming into your auto attendants.
-- The Call Queue report shows analytics for calls coming into your call queues.
+- The [Call Queue](media/aa-cq-historical-report-sample-cq-v163.png) report shows analytics for calls coming into your call queues.
-- The Agent Timeline report shows a timeline view of agents being active in call queue calls.
+- The [Agent Timeline](media/aa-cq-historical-report-sample-at-v163.png) report shows a timeline view of agents being active in call queue calls.

 These reports use data from the [Call Quality Dashboard (CQD)](CQD-Power-BI-query-templates.md) data store.